+Symantec is a global leader in providing security, storage and systems management solutions to help our customers secure and manage their information against more risks at more points, more completely and efficiently than any other company.
+Symantec’s business success is dependent on a constant stream of innovation, and women provide a unique and invaluable perspective that fosters innovation and strengthens our business.
 Symantec believes that building a pipeline for gender diversity in the workplace begins with making it clear that we are committed to the empowerment of women worldwide.
 Symantec is proud to be a signatory to the UN Global Compact and the UN Women/UN Global Compact CEO Statement of Support for the WEPs.
 The Principles provide a framework to ensure that Symantec remains a place where innovative ideas can flourish, and where both women and men can have productive and satisfying careers.
-To learn more about Symantec’s commitment to the WEP, read our Corporate Social Responsibility Report.
+To learn more about Symantec’s commitment to the WEP, read their Corporate Social Responsibility Report.